 I didn’t even know anything about the historical value that came with the site.
 This just added way more enjoyment to the experience of staying here.

-Nothing can beat the views that you can get from the rooftop at the hostel.
-You can see clearly out to the Harbour, taking in Australia’s two most well known icons; The Harbour Bridge and the Opera House.
+You can see clearly out to the Harbour, taking in Australia’s two most well known icons; The Harbour Bridge and the Sydney Opera House.

 There is no better place for you to sit with a beer of an afternoon than here.

-Putting the views aside, you have the location of the Sydney Harbour only a few minutes walk away as well as close proximity to trains, ferries, tours and attractions.
+Putting the views aside, you have the location of the Sydney Harbour only a few minutes walk away as well as close proximity to train stations, ferries, tours, and attractions.
 There are no other budget accommodation choices in the Rocks area.

-The Sydney Harbour YHA is New and Modern
+Our Experience Staying at The Sydney Harbour YHA

 One thing that was really noticeable was the wide variety of travelers staying at the hostel.
 It was not just backpackers, but digital nomads, families, and elderly tourists.
 It really caters to all tastes.